 You can also take Metro North trains from Grand Central Station to the Croton-Harmon station.
 The 1-hour trip runs frequently and costs $22-28 round-trip, depending on the time of day you travel.
 Once you arrive at Croton-Harmon, it’s a 15 minute walk to the event grounds.

-Tickets to the event start at $22 and must be purchased in advance.
-In theory they’ll sell them at the door, but it sells out so frequently that you really shouldn’t chance it.
+Tickets to the 2019 event start at $23 and must be purchased in advance.
+In theory they sell them at the door, but it sells out so frequently that you shouldn’t chance it.
 For weekends, you’ll want to buy at least a week in advance; for weeknights and/or November dates, you might have more luck last-minute.

 All entries are based on timed tickets to keep the crowds spaced out as best as possible.

-When you arrive, you’ll be welcomed into an area with tents selling food and drink — this is before ticketed entry and no food is available for purchase once inside.
+When you arrive, you’ll be welcomed into an area with tents selling food and drink — this is before ticketed entry so you can arrive any time.
+No food is available for purchase once inside.

 I purchased the last entry of the night (9:30pm) in hopes of avoiding strollers and other obstacles.
 It definitely worked and if I go again, I’d do that again.
 In fact, I’d probably grab a pumpkin beer on my way in and enter closer to 9:45-9:50 to let even more of the crowds die out and/or get ahead of me.
 Absolute last entry for 9:30 tickets is at 10pm.
 Don’t be late.